mattgonzalesced/CED_Extensions/CalculateCircuits_UserManual.md

 - Conductor upsizing considers cmil growth; equipment grounds upsize proportionally to hot conductor cmil increases.
 - Warning thresholds: Branch/feeder VD targets generate alerts when exceeded in manual mode.

+## Length Makeup
+- **CKT_Length Makeup_CED** applies in both automatic and manual modes to adjust the effective run length for voltage drop.
+- If *(Revit circuit length – Length Makeup)* is below zero, the tool reverts to the native Revit circuit length.

+## Neutral Rules
+- **Activation**: **CKT_Include Neutral_CED** adds or removes neutrals in both modes.
+- **Quantity logic**:
+  - 1P circuits default to one neutral when the distribution system includes a line-to-neutral voltage.
+  - Branch circuits omit neutrals automatically if the base equipment distribution system lacks an LN voltage.
+  - Feeder circuits include neutrals automatically when the downstream equipment distribution system has an LN voltage; otherwise they are omitted.
+- **Sizing logic**:
+  - Automatic mode: neutrals match hot size by default.
+  - Manual mode: follows **Neutral Behavior**—either match hot or use a user-entered neutral size.
+When neutrals are intentionally omitted (include neutral unchecked or no LN system), no override warnings are produced and the neutral size writes as `-`.

+## Isolated Grounds
+- **CKT_Include Isolated Ground_CED** enables or removes isolated grounds in both modes.
+- IG size always mirrors the equipment ground size; outputs write to the isolated ground size parameter and wire size strings.

 ## Grounding Rules
 - **Equipment grounds**: Sized from the EGC table by breaker rating and material; overrides must meet or exceed minimums.
 - **Service grounds (transformer secondary)**: Sized from the service ground table by final hot conductor size; overrides must meet or exceed minimums.
-- **Isolated grounds**: When enabled, IG size always matches equipment ground in manual and automatic modes and is written to the isolated ground size parameter.
+- **Isolated grounds**: When enabled, IG size matches equipment ground in manual and automatic modes and is written to the isolated ground size parameter.
-- **Neutrals**: In automatic mode, neutrals match hots.
-In manual mode, behavior follows the **Neutral Behavior** setting; no warnings appear when neutrals are intentionally omitted per system type.

 ## Wire and Conduit Properties
-- **Editable in both automatic and manual modes.** Defaults apply when left blank in auto mode; manual entries are validated.
+- **Editable in both automatic and manual modes** for material, insulation, temperature, and conduit type.
+Defaults apply when left blank in auto mode; manual entries are validated.
 - **Wire material, insulation, temperature**: Case-insensitive; normalized to uppercase (temperature must match table entries).
 Invalid values fall back to defaults with override alerts.
 - **Conduit type**: Case-insensitive; normalized before lookup.
 Invalid values fall back to defaults with override alerts.
-- **Conduit size**: Accepts normalized forms (e.g., `4"`, `4"C`, `4C`, `4`).

 ## Alerts and Notices
 - Alerts are grouped by category (Override, Calculation, Design, Calculation Failure) with severity coloring: